SivarajPadmaraj/RookBookingSystem/README.md

 This solution implements an API for a fictional room booking system.
 Following actions are implemented under 3 controllers

 ### People Controller
-* People controller manages person
+* Controller manages Person entity.Following actions are ddefined in this controller
     * Get /People  -  Retuns details of  Person based on search critriea
     * Post /People -  Create person record in database from request body.
 Name of person is required
     * Get /People/{id} - Returns Person details for the given id
     * Put /People/{id} - Update the person record from request body for the given id.
     * Delete /People/{id} - Delete person with given id.
-All Bookings related to the person will also be deleted
+All bookings related to the person will also be deleted
-### Rooms
+### Rooms Controller
-* Write a series of endpoints to manage rooms
-    * Add rooms
-        * Rooms must have a unique name
-    * Update rooms
-    * Search for rooms
-    * Delete rooms, optionally shifting all bookings to another specified room
+* Controller to manage Rooms entity.
+Following actions are defined in this controller
+    * Get /Rooms - Returns rooms whihc matches given search critriea
+    * Post /Rooms - Create Room record in database from request body.
+Name od Room is required
+    * Get /Rooms/available Returns rooms which are available between given start and end date
+    * Get /Rooms/{id}  Returns room with given id
+    * Put /Rooms/{id}  Update the room record from request body for the given id.
+    * Delete /Rooms/{id}  Deletes the room with given id.
+All bookings related to the rool will also be deleted.If alternate room is provided in request then bookings will be moved to that room.

 ### Bookings
-* Write a series of endpoints to manage room bookings
-    * Add a room booking
-        * A room booking can be for a variable length of time, but it can be at maximum 1 hour long
-    * Remove a room booking
-    * See what rooms are available for a given time period
+* Contoller to manage Booking entity.
+Following actions are defined in this controller.
+  * Post /Bookings  - Creates Booking in database from request body.
+  * Delete /Bookings/{id} - Delete booking with given id.